With the White Rabbit Down the Hole. The spread of a Coastal DNA

 Being an R-S21 mutant

-Maybe after reading this blog post you decide to test your own DNA at one of those family tree companies to see if you are 'true' Germanic.
-But you may ask yourself, what does it mean?
-Should we start chasing rabbits?
-How will this knowledge change my life?
+Maybe after reading this blog post you will be tempted to send off your DNA to one of those family tree companies, just to find out whether you are 'truly' Germanic.
+But then the real question arises: what does it actually mean?
+Should we start chasing rabbits now?
+Will this knowledge change your life in any meaningful way?

 Later, during Late Antiquity and the Early Middle Ages, migration movements occurred from southern Scandinavia back to the south and southwest again, and from the southern coast of the North Sea into Britain.
 The latter explains why, in fact, modern English and Frisians are genetically indistinguishable (Weale 2002).
 Check also our blog post Have a Frisians Cocktail!
 A rich composition to learn more about the Anglo-Saxon-Frisian connection.
 During the late Early Middle Ages, another wave of Germanic immigrants to the British Isles occurred.
 These were called Norsemen or Northmen.
 Their genetic footprint is that about six percent of the UK population carries "Viking DNA" (Margaryan 2020).